 Apply to become a British citizen

-If your application is successful, the Home Office will issue you an invitation letter by email advising you who to contact to arrange your ceremony.
-If you've specified Barnsley Register Office, we'll contact you with your invitation to attend your citizenship ceremony by email or letter within seven days of its receipt.
+If your application is approved, the Home Office will send you an invitation letter by email.
+They'll tell you who to contact to arrange your ceremony.
+If you've said Barnsley Register Office, we'll contact you with your invitation to attend your citizenship ceremony.
+This will arrive by email or letter within seven days of it's receipt.

-Citizenship ceremonies in Barnsley are held approximately every six weeks in the Reception Room in the Town Hall.
-The ceremony is conducted by the superintendent (or deputy) registrar of Barnsley registration services, and the guest of honour is the Mayor of Barnsley or Deputy Mayor.
+Citizenship ceremonies in Barnsley are held around every six weeks in the reception room in the town hall.
+The ceremony is conducted by the superintendent (or deputy) registrar.
+The guest of honour is the Mayor of Barnsley or Deputy Mayor.

-The number of guests you can bring to your ceremony is two per person, but this doesn't include children under the age of five.
+You can bring two guests to your ceremony.
+This doesn't include children under the age of five.
 Children over the age of five are included in guest numbers.

 What happens at the ceremony

-The citizenship ceremony is the final step before becoming a British citizen and has proved to be a popular celebration with those taking part.
+The ceremony is the final step before becoming a British citizen.
+It's a popular celebration for those taking part.

-Attendance at citizenship ceremonies is by invitation only.
+Attendance at a ceremony is by invitation only.

 You'll need to bring to the ceremony:

-- the Home Office letter or email confirming your application has been successful
+- the Home Office letter or email confirming your application has been approved

-- photographic identification (such as passport, travel document or driving licence)
+- photo ID (such as passport, travel document or driving licence)

-If you don't bring your identification your ceremony won't be able to take place and you'll need to contact us to reschedule the ceremony.
+If you don't bring your ID your ceremony won't be able to take place.
+You'll then need to contact us to choose another ceremony date.

-During the ceremony you’ll have to make an oath of allegiance (or an affirmation if you prefer not to swear by God) and a pledge.
+During the ceremony you’ll have to make an oath of allegiance.
+This is called an affirmation if you prefer not to swear by God.
+You'll also make a pledge.
 This means you promise to respect the rights, freedoms and laws of the UK.

-The ceremony ends with the playing of the national anthem and refreshments are served.
+The ceremony ends with the playing of the national anthem.
+Refreshments will also be served.

 If you’re unable to attend the ceremony

-You have to attend a citizenship ceremony within three months of being granted citizenship.
-If you can’t attend the planned ceremony, please contact the citizenship officer at Barnsley Registration Service.
+You have to attend a ceremony within three months of being granted citizenship.
+If you can’t attend, please contact us.

-If you want to change the venue of the ceremony to another district, you must contact us to arrange for the necessary paperwork to be returned to the Home Office.
+If you want to change the venue of the ceremony to another district, you must contact us.
+We'll arrange for the paperwork to be returned to the Home Office.
 They'll then re-send the paperwork to the new register office conducting the ceremony.
 This will delay when you can have the ceremony and receive your certificate.